Studies suggest that children who eat more super-processed foods gain weight faster | ExBulletin

 This study shows an association between super-processed food intake and increased BMI and body fat, but does not clearly indicate the cause and effect.

-“The problem is that children and their families who ate different amounts of super-processed foods at the age of 7 differed not only in the amount of super-processed foods they ate, but in other respects as well,” Kevin said.
-Professor Emeritus McConway said.
-Statistics applied at the Open University, which were not involved in the study, told SMC.
+“The problem is that children and their families who ate different amounts of super-processed foods at the age of seven differed not only in the amount of super-processed foods they ate, but in other respects as well,” Kevin said.
+Statistics applied at the Open University, which was not involved in McConway’s research, told SMC.
 “The link between body fat readings and consumption of super-processed foods can be caused by these other differences, not by consumption of super-processed foods.”

 Researchers used statistical adjustments to explain other factors that could explain the association, such as gender, ethnicity, birth weight, and physical activity, McConway said.
 It “increased confidence in what is causing the differences between the groups,” he said.